 Most drawers come with pull-outs so that everything can be viewed and accessed without bending too much or reaching out deep within the cabinets.

-Additionally, the end corners of G-shaped, C-shaped, U-shaped or L-shaped kitchens that are inaccessible due to the cabinet’s depth are converted into functional space with special modular accessories.
+Additionally, the end corner solutions of G-shaped, U-shaped or L-shaped kitchens that are inaccessible due to the cabinet’s depth are converted into functional space with special modular accessories.

 4. Organised storage for consumables

 The cooking supplies and consumables should be stored in single layered drawers or racks within cabinets so that everything is visible in one go and there is no difficulty in searching for the ingredients.